yutongsi/yutongsi.github.io/_pages/cv.md

 - B.A., Political Science and Public Administration, 2016, invited to enter the M.A. program

 ### _NON-DEGREES_
-- The Education University of Hong Kong &# Hong Kong, China
+- The Education University of Hong Kong, Hong Kong, China
   - Scholar at the 2nd International Summer Training Camp for Young Public Policy Researchers

-- Nankai University &# Tianjin, China
+- Nankai University, Tianjin, China
   - Scholar for the 9th China International Civil Servants Capacity Building Program, hosted by the UN Association of China

-- IES Abroad &# Vienna, Austria & Geneva, Switzerland
+- IES Abroad， Vienna, Austria & Geneva, Switzerland
   - Selected Participant for the Short Course of International Organizations

-- Huazhong Agricultural University &# Wuhan, China
+- Huazhong Agricultural University, Wuhan, China
   - Selected Participant in the Applied Social Science Research Methods Training Workshop

 ## Selected Grants, Fellowships & Awards